farukhkhan07/ApacheNutch-ApacheSolr-Configuration/README.md

 * ```bin/nutch solrindex http://azureipaddress:8983/solr/nutch -all```
 # Note: Run this command after deployment of Apache Solr.

 After every step you will see the successfull output.
-Otherwise check hadoop.log le mentioned above.
+Otherwise check hadoop.log file mentioned above.